Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

 - Then:  "xor al, al"
 - Gives: $rax   : 0xffffffffffffff00

 Now that the code has been cleaned we need to make sure that it works.
-To do this create a flag for debugging:

-    echo "HTB{f4lS3_fLag}" > flag.txt

-- Make sure to replace '/flg.txt' with 'flag.txt' so that the flag.s is opening the correct file.